homes-in-asia/homes-in-asia/_posts/2018/02/2018-02-26-free-realestate-photography.md

 - A couple photos taken early in the morning or evening (to determine how shadows fall)
 - If possible, location on a Googel Map (you might need to ask your child ;))

-You do require to understand either English or Sinhalese.
+You do require to understand either English or Sinhalese and be located in Colombo, Sri Lanka.